Wise Bites Memos

 I hope you're off to an excellent start for March and getting ready for Spring (not considering allergies).

 I routinely share an illuminating review from a book segment, a few quotes that captured my attention, and a thought-provoking find from the internet—small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment